mlz-ictrl/nicos/doc/source/protocols/daemon.rst

 ======

 These are the events emitted by the daemon and transferred on the event connection.
-The data is serialized (using pickle, see Serialization_) unless noted.
+Event data is serialized (using pickle, see Serialization_).
+However, some events can also transport a number of blobs in addition to the serialized data.

-The possible events are listed in the `nicos.protocols.daemon.DAEMON_EVENTS` dictionary, which maps the event name to a boolean indicating whether event data for this event should be serialized.
+The possible events are listed in the `nicos.protocols.daemon.DAEMON_EVENTS` dictionary, which maps the event name to a numeric identifier used in some protocols.

 .. daemonevt:: message